-Here’s a video to show you the update process, followed the step-by-step tutorial with important links.
+Here’s a pair of videos, the first for Windows and the second for Mac, showing you how to update your detector, followed the step-by-step tutorial with important links.

 What You’ll Need: